michalis0/Cloud-and-Advanced-Analytics/labs/10-RAG/README.md

 -----------------------------------

-Once the corpus has been created and the documents have been imported, you can test the RAG system directly in **Agent Studio**.
+Once the corpus has been created and the documents have been imported, you can test the RAG system directly in **Agent Studio** (Test button).

 Agent Studio provides an interactive interface where you can send prompts to a Gemini model and connect the model to tools or grounding sources.
 In this lab, it is used to test whether the model can retrieve relevant information from the RAG Engine corpus and produce grounded answers.

-Open **Agent Studio** from Google Cloud Console.

 ![Agent studio](./img/Agent_Studio.png)